 Days 1-3: London

-Spend your first three days of this route in the capital of London, following the same daily activities as mentioned in the Southwest England itinerary above.
+Spend your first three days of this route in the capital of London, following the same daily activities as mentioned in the Southwest England route above.

 Days 4-5: York